fbpx

 Using Havila as a coastal ferry

 Hurtigruten now has a competitor on the coastal route.
-Havila Voyages have been plagued by problems during their launch (not least the global health crisis) but are now up and running on selected days.
+Havila Voyages are now up and running on selected days instead of Hurtigruten.

-The company also offers a port-to-port service and operate either vessels on the days that Hurtigruten do not sail.
-The ships are modern and similar in amenities to the Hurtigruten vessel.
+The company also offers a port-to-port service and operate one of their four vessels on the days that Hurtigruten does not sail.
+The ships are similar in amenities to the Hurtigruten vessels, but more modern.

 About David Nikel